 Turning on this setting is most useful in the following situations:

 - Your geodatabase does not allow features to have null attribute values or requires that attributes values be unique.
 When prompted, you can edit the attribute values before the new feature is stored in the geodatabase.
-This may be useful when working in a nonversioned edit session with ArcSDE data.
+This may be useful when editing nonversioned data with constraints.